larrycameron80/globe/README.md

 browser, you can do so there.

 Connect to your running virtual machine via `vagrant ssh`.
-Using the shared folder (`cd /vagrant/`) you can continue building globe using the following commands.
+Using the shared folder (`cd /vagrant/`) you can continue building Globe using the following commands.